awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

 To run cmdlets that require AWS credentials, you can use role profiles.
 Provide the name of a role profile to :code:`Set-AWSCredential` (or as the value for any :code:`ProfileName` parameter in the
-|TWP|) to get temporary AWS credentials automatically for the role that is described in the profile.
+|TWPALL|) to get temporary AWS credentials automatically for the role that is described in the profile.

 Although you use only one role profile at a time, you can switch between profiles within a shell session.
 The :code:`Set-AWSCredential` cmdlet does not authenticate and get credentials when you